void

 Knappův průvodce po Praze a okolí, 1900

-Prašná brána is mentioned in a song Švejk sings after the calamitous return of Oberleutnant Lukáš after he had been caught by Oberst Kraus with the stolen Fox.
+Prašná brána is mentioned in a song Švejk sings after the calamitous return of Oberleutnant Lukáš, after he had been caught by Oberst Kraus with the stolen Fox.
 It is not stated in the plot, but the famous meeting between Lukáš and the colonel took place only a few steps from the gate.

 Background

-Prašná brána is a gothic tower and former city gate in Staré město, erected at the end of the 15th century.
-Between 1878 and 1886 the tower was rebuilt in pseudo-gothic style, which makes it's current appearance different from that on the picture.
+Prašná bránaPowder Tower is a Gothic tower and former city gate in Staré město, erected at the end of the 15th century.
+Between 1878 and 1886, the tower was rebuilt in pseudo-Gothic style, which makes its current appearance different from that in the picture.
 The architect leading the reconstruction was the renowned Josef Mocker (1835-1899).
 The tower is located by Náměstí Republiky and is 65 metres tall.

 Quote(s) from the novel